Terms & Conditions

 - Entrants must ensure captions are accurate and provide a supporting statement that is open and transparent about the entire process through which their pictures were taken and published.

-- Participants who are longlisted by the first round judges will be contacted and required to provide file/s as recorded by the camera for all images in order to proceed to the final stages of the contest.
+- Participants who are longlisted by the first round judges may be contacted and required to provide file/s as recorded by the camera for all images in order to proceed to the final stages of the contest.
 These file/s will be requested and examined confidentially during the judging period.
-A failure to provide these files by September 16 will lead to the elimination of the entry that will not proceed into the final rounds and will not become eligible for a Nikon-Walkley Award.
+A failure to provide these files if requested will lead to the elimination of the entry that will not proceed into the final rounds and will not become eligible for a Nikon-Walkley Award.

 Entrants may not enter the same photograph in more than one photographic category except:

-- Portrait or Community/Regional categories, which are Nikon-Walkley Prizes.
+- Portrait, Daily Life or Community/Regional categories, which are Nikon-Walkley Prizes.
 Entrants in both these categories are eligible to submit these entries again in another appropriate Nikon-Walkley Award category.

 - In the Nikon-Walkley Press Photographer of the Year Award where the body of the year’s work may include shots included in other entries.